Tag: Consumer vs. Medical Grade Displays

 Call for Superior Medical Monitors!

-While it may be less expensive to purchase consumer grade displays, the cost savings may evaporate as they will need to be replaced more frequently and may be unused due to their inability to meet the needs of the diagnostic environment.
+While it may be less expensive to purchase commercial displays, the cost savings may evaporate as they will need to be replaced more frequently and may be unused due to their inability to meet the needs of the diagnostic environment.

 Physician Confidence

-Medical LCDs must have the ability to show small details, display a full range of colors, as well as shades of gray, and show a consistently bright image.
+Medical grade monitors must have the ability to show small details, display a full range of colors, as well as shades of gray, and show a consistently bright image.
 Consumer grade displays may not be able to meet the exacting needs of radiologists.

 Many medical professionals may be uncomfortable using a consumer monitor as they could risk making an incorrect interpretation.
 Diagnostic accuracy is prized above all else by radiologists, and they may be unwilling to sacrifice the guaranteed performance of medical grade displays.
 The proven consistent images from a medically certified monitor increase doctors’ confidence in these tools that they use every day.